musman-uk/portfolio/workflow-process/README.md

 ## ⚙️ Workflow Process

-An insight into my workflow and process.
+An insight into my process and the documentation of workflows.
+This section gathers the methods and reflections that guide how I work and how I refine over time.

 | Process Area       | Description                                             | Link |
 |--------------------|---------------------------------------------------------|------|